maurges/every-rust-gui-library/notes.md

 place?
 I mean, not a lot of people would consider using conrod at this point.
 Doubly so for me, since immediate mode libraries are not what I want.

-Uh-huh, the author says the idea was to have minimal dependencies, but it's 180 now, more than orbtk.
-To be fair, that's not egui per se, that's eframe, but still, come on.

 ## core-foundation
 Macos again.
 And the previous one is supposed to worn on GNUStep, what's that?